NLS-Digital-Scholarship/collections-as-data/README.md

 * Rights: Items in this dataset are free of known copyright and in the public domain.
 * Contact: digital.scholarship@nls.uk

-### Collection 3: Ladies Edinburgh Debating Society
+### Collection 3: Edinburgh Ladies' Debating Society
 Explore this collection in a [static Jupyter Notebook with NB Viewer](https://nbviewer.jupyter.org/github/NLS-Digital-Scholarship/collections-as-data/blob/main/Ladies_Edinburgh_Debating_Society_as_Data.ipynb).
 * Owner: National Library of Scotland
 * Creator: National Library of Scotland